 Note that XR5G-V1 and XR5G-V2 are similar in terms of functions, but the wireless connectivity creates additional challenges and may even be done by a 5G sidelink communication.

 For AR Glasses, design constraints are significantly more important.
 In particular, design constraits apply in terms of sleekness, weight and power.
 The processing power is expected to be low to avoid battery consumption and thermal dissipation.
 Wireless AR glasses are commercially compelling.
+AR is typically associated to using glasses, also referred to as optical see-through.
+However, AR experiences may be achieved using HMDs with video-see through functionalities.
+A comparison of different types is for example provided in [B].
 The following device types are identified:

-XR5G-A1 AR Wearable standalone: Such device types are not available in 2019 but are under consideration.
+XR5G-A1 AR Wearable Glass standalone: Such device types are not available in 2019 but are under consideration.
 For such devices, the 5G modem, power suppy, as well as all media/XR processing is expected to be integrated in a single device.

-XR5G-A2 Simple AR Wearable wired: Such device types are available in 2019.
+XR5G-A2 Simple AR Wearable Glass wired: Such device types are available in 2019.
 They include a minimum number of sensors, possibly cameras for AR localization, as well as a display.
 Power, XR processing and connectivity is supplied from an external source.

-XR5G-A3 Simple AR Wearable wireless: Such device types are not available in 2019 and are still far out.
+XR5G-A3 Simple AR Wearable Glass wireless: Such device types are not available in 2019 and are still far out.
 They would include a minimum number of sensors, possibly cameras for AR localization, power supply, as well as a wireless modem for connectivity.
 XR processing, AR localization as well as network connectivity is provided by external means, e.g. a puck or a smartphone.

-XR5G-A4 Smart AR Wearable wireless: Such device types are not available in 2019 and are still far out.
+XR5G-A4 Smart AR Wearable Glass wireless: Such device types are not available in 2019 and are still far out.
 In addition to an XR5G-A3 device, such a device would include at least a certain amount of XR/Media processing capabilities such as encoders/decoders and XR processing.

+XR5G-A5 Smart AR HMD video see-through: Such device types are an initial entry for AR applications.
+There are much closer to XR5G-V1 type of devices, but by having cameras projecting the real world on the screen, the VR device can operate as an AR device.

 Figure 4.3-1: XR Form Factors